moogacs/docs.buf.build/docs/lint/rules.md

 ### `COMMENTS`

-This is an "extra top-level" category that enforces that comments are present on various parts of your Protobuf schema.
+This is an extra top-level category that enforces that comments are present on various parts of your Protobuf schema.

 The `COMMENTS` category includes the following rules: